 Under many of these laws, consumers can sue companies for failing to protect their information.

 Protecting PII data in customer databases and other obvious records systems isn’t enough.
 It also needs to be protected in spreadsheets, email and other messaging, scanned imaging and paper documentation.
 PII data also needs to be protected and managed on PCs and laptops, portable drives, smartphones and any other storage media.

 This is done with layers of security such as firewalls and intrusion detection/prevention systems, modern operating systems, good patch and software update management, broad use of encryption, and of course, routine internal assessments and audits.

 The US Federal Trade Commission (FTC), which has jurisdiction across all 50 states and US territories, is another authority to worry about.

 The FTC tends to get involved after a data breach that exposes consumer PII data, especially in wide scale and highly public cases.
 In most cases, companies that do not take Due Care to prevent a breach and/or promptly report it, face stiff penalties.
-In one recent incident, the FTC a $10 million fine and $5 million in consumer redress fees for ChoicePoint.
+In one recent incident, the FTC issued a $10 million fine and $5 million in consumer redress fees to ChoicePoint.

 Security and Compliance Assessments – Insurance and Peace of Mind

-With the right solution, MSPs can both help their clients remain in compliance with key security and privacy regulatory standards, AND increase recurring service revenue at the same time.
+With the right solution, MSPs can both help their clients remain in compliance with key security and privacy regulatory standards AND increase recurring service revenue at the same time.
 For example, RapidFire Tools has developed a comprehensive Compliance Process Automation platform called Compliance Manager, that gives MSPs a centralized web-based portal to manage compliance with a number of different standards across their client base.

 Learn more about Compliance Manager.